701

 711A

-An issuer must issue a sustainability report to shareholders and the Exchange for its financial year at the same time as the issuance of its annual report, or where the issuer has conducted external assurance on the sustainability report, no later than 5 months after the end of the financial year.
+An issuer must issue a sustainability report for its financial year, no later than 4 months after the end of the financial year, or where the issuer has conducted external assurance on the sustainability report, no later than 5 months after the end of the financial year.

 711B